buildpacks/rfcs/text/0000-refactor-sbom.md

 ## Setup

 The lifecycle will ship with a new `signer` binary.
-In the past we've talked about making this totally separate from the lifecycle, but given the need to restore SBOM data and thus teach the lifecycle about attestations, there isn't much value there.
+In the past we've talked about making this binary totally separate from the lifecycle, but given the need to restore SBOM data and thus teach the lifecycle about attestations, there isn't much value there.
 We should make it possible to invoke the `signer` separately from other phases.
+It should not be necessary to run the `signer` within the build container (although it might be more convenient to run it that way).

 Buildpacks should continue to output SBOM files as before.
 We won't need to bother buildpack authors with this change.